s0rta/revengate-new/roadmap.md

 - [ ] Salapou can steal your items
 - [ ] silence a few warnings

+UX:
+- [ ] more margins around buttons to prevent mis-taps

 Items:
 - [ ] items stats and long description is available from the inventory screen
 - [ ] top hat (🎩)